sertansenturk/tomato/README.md

 4. **Where are the MATLAB binaries?**

-    The binaries are not stored in `tomato` because they are relatively big.
-It would take too much space to store them here, including the versions introduced in each modification.
+    The binaries are not stored in `tomato` because it would take too much space to store these large files and their old versions here.
 Instead, the binaries are provided within the releases of the relevant packages.
 The binaries are downloaded to [tomato/bin](https://github.com/sertansenturk/tomato/blob/master/tomato/bin) during the installation.

     Please refer to [tomato/config/bin.cfg](https://github.com/sertansenturk/tomato/blob/master/tomato/config/bin.cfg) for the relevant releases.